-- Any other lumps or associated symptoms?
+- Are there any other lumps or associated symptoms?

-- Any history of travel?
+- Is there any history of travel?

-- Any history of trauma?
+- Is there any history of trauma?

 It will usually suffice to describe the size, shape and consistency of the lump succinctly; however, the following is a more thorough outline of the examination.
 It is important to try to ascertain the anatomical plane or origin of a lump.
-It may be in the skin, subcutaneous tissue, muscle, tendon, bone, or arise from an internal organ.
+It may be in the skin, subcutaneous tissue, muscle, tendon, or bone, or arise from an internal organ.
 This can be attempted by:

-- Inspection and palpation.
 Initial inspection should identify the position, size, shape and any unusual colour of the lump.
 These features and others can be remembered as 'the Ss':

-- Site or position:
+Site or position

 - This should be accurately defined anatomically.
 It may be easy to define (as with lumps in the breast, thyroid or parotid) or more difficult (as, for example, with abdominal masses).

-- Where it is difficult to ascribe an anatomical origin other features should then be described.
+- Where it is difficult to ascribe an anatomical origin, other features should then be described.

 - This should be measured and recorded, with a diagram showing dimensions, position and shape.